LCK-Andy/la-salle-demo/git_pull_strategies.md

 $ git pull --merge
 ```

-### Result
+### What happens?

-- A new merge commit is created.
+- A new commit is created to show the merge.
-- The history shows the divergence and the merge point.
+- The history shows where the branches split and came back together.

 ---